👈 Back to "Services"

 How do attendees receive their tickets?

 Each attendee gets a unique ticket URL with a QR code.
-They can save it to their phone, print it, or screenshot it, whatever works for them.
+They can save it to their phone, add it to Apple or Google Wallet, print it, or screenshot it, whatever works for them.

 Can I self-host it instead?

 Absolutely.
 The code is on GitHub under the AGPL licence.
-The whole thing runs on Bunny.net, using their edge scripting and hosted databases, so you just need a Bunny account.
+The recommended setup runs on Bunny.net, but you can also deploy via Docker, Fly.io, DigitalOcean, Heroku, Koyeb, Render, or any Deno-compatible host.
 The README walks you through setup.
 Self-hosting is completely free, and you just handle your own infrastructure.